cs-ed/impacts-gxguzman/README.md

 ### Learning Objectives

 The purpose of this plan is to introduce students to Digital Citizenship.
 Currently, I teach Career Explorer and have added the Digital Citizenship Module to our course.
-The elective is mostly web-based and our district has implemented a one-to-one Chromebook program.
-The impact of this one-to-one Chromebook program has been positive, as students are able to access the class content without any issues.
-The one thing that has arisen is the diverse background computer knowledge from students.
+The elective is mostly web-based and many students do not have the experience to sort through the positive and negative social impacts of computing.

+The learning objective for this Digital Citizenship Module is to:
+- Reflect on the positive/negative social impacts of digital citizenship.
+- Equip students with the basic skills to be responsible digital citizens.

 ### Learning Activities